hdShang/arxiv-daily/docs/cs-LG/2025-06-12/papers/250610629v1-task-adaptation-from-skills-information-geometry-disentanglement-and.md

 ---
 layout: default
-title: Task Adaptation from Skills: Information Geometry, Disentanglement, and New Objectives for Unsupervised Reinforcement Learning
+title: "Task Adaptation from Skills: Information Geometry, Disentanglement, and New Objectives for Unsupervised Reinforcement Learning"
 ---

 # Task Adaptation from Skills: Information Geometry, Disentanglement, and New Objectives for Unsupervised Reinforcement Learning